-The Stored User Names and Passwords in Windows lets you securely manage user names and passwords as a part of your profile.
+The Stored User Names and Passwords Tool in Windows 10 lets you securely manage user names and passwords as a part of your profile.
 It lets you automatically enter saved user names and passwords for various network resources, servers, websites, and applications, to authenticate yourself.
 In this post we will see how to add, remove, edit, backup, restore Stored Usernames and Passwords & Credentials in Windows 10/8/7.

-Find stored Usernames and Passwords
+Find stored Usernames & Passwords in Windows 10

-To directly access the Stored User Names and Passwords Control panel applet, via WinX Menu, open Command Prompt (Admin), type the following rundll32 command, and hit Enter.
+To directly access the Stored User Names and Passwords Control Panel applet, via WinX Menu, open Command Prompt (Admin), type the following rundll32 command, and hit Enter:

 The Stored User Names and Passwords box will open.